- 1 Workers’ and Unions Participation:

 This is another method of workers’ participation in safety.
 Competitions (contests) are of two types: (1) Individual comparison where individual worker takes part in competition and award 18 given by comparing individual performance Examples are safety speech or quiz, essay, poem or slogan writing, posters or cartoons, etc (2) Group comparison ~ where groups take part in competition and award 15 given by comparing group versus group.
 Examples are department wise housekeeping competition.

 (i) Financial Incentive:

-safety problem of plant or process, machine or equipment etc. Suggestion of good design for a guard or safety device should always be rewarded by handsome amount.
+safety problem of plant or process, machine or equipment, etc. The suggestion of the good design for a guard or safety device should always be rewarded by a handsome amount.